yard

 Some crops forgive late watering and imperfect soil, which makes them ideal for a first attempt.
 Others sulk at the slightest stress and are better saved for year two or three.

 Fast, direct-sown crops like radishes, leaf lettuce, and cool spinach varieties give quick wins in cold spring soil.
-Warm-season staples like slicing tomatoes, vining cucumbers, and prolific zucchini carry the garden through summer.
+Warm-season staples like slicing tomatoes, cucumbers, and prolific zucchini carry the garden through summer.

 Herbs are low-maintenance fillers.
-Hardy choices include sunny basil, flat-leaf parsley, and perennial chives tucked along bed edges.
+Hardy choices include basil, flat-leaf parsley, and perennial chives tucked along bed edges.
 They tolerate minor crowding and still produce plenty for kitchen use.

 For most beginners, a mix like this in a 4 x 8 ft bed works well: one indeterminate tomato, one sweet pepper plant, one hill of summer squash, two short rows of carrots, and a border row of lettuces and herbs.